 Programmatic advertising refers to the process of selling and buying ad spaces on the open web (websites) and walled gardens (think, Facebook, Twitter, etc.) using software — rather than relying on sales team to find sites, negotiate, and draw contracts to run digital ads.

-The demand for the ad inventory can come in many forms.
+The demand for ad inventory can come in many forms.

-The demand can come from a marketplace where more than one advertisers are competing for your inventory through real-time bidding (RTB).
+The demand can come from a marketplace where more than one advertiser are competing for your inventory through real-time bidding (RTB).
 Publishers generally use sell-side platforms (SSPs) to connect to multiple ad exchanges at once and sell their impressions programmatically via real-time bidding protocol.
+The real-time bidding can take place in various scenarios.
+It can be carried via Private Auctions, Ad Exchanges, or Header Bidding.

 Private Auctions – Also known as Private Marketplaces (PMP).
-Here the publisher allows a selected number of advertisers to bid for the inventory.
+Here, the publisher allows a selected number of advertisers to bid for the inventory before it becomes available in the open marketplace.

 Ad Exchanges – Ad Exchanges provide an open market setup where many publishers are selling their ad inventories and many buyers are bidding for these inventories.
 Just like the stock market.
 For simplicity, you can say it is a higher version of ad networks (know the differences in detail).

-To summarize, ad server helps to create ad space and manage ad campaigns.
-All the bids from demand partners (coming via ad exchanges/PMPs) will be sent to ad server and the server will make the final decision and serves the ad to the user.
+To summarize, an ad server helps to create ad space, manage ad campaigns, and optimize them.
+All the bids from demand partners (coming via Open Marketplace or Private Marketplace) will be sent to the ad server and the server will make the final decision and deliver the ad to the user.

 So the advertisers and the publishers need data to identify and target users, and this is where the Data Management Platforms (DMPs) come into the picture.
 DMP tracks and collects user data across different websites to understand the interests of the user.
 This data is then utilized to show the right ads to the right user.
 Please remember that DMP is not the only source of targetable data, CDPs, CMPs, and even SSPs also help a lot in targeting.
 Because they all cookie users’ devices to identify them later.